themanyone/whisper_dictation/README.md

 **The ship's computer.** Inspired by the *Star Trek* television series.
 It's offline, so it's usuable when the internet is down, or in the far reaches of the galaxy, "where no man has gone before."

 **Privacy focused.** Most voice keyboards, dictation, translation, and chat bots depend on sending data to remote servers, which is a privacy concern.
 Keep data off the internet and confidential.
-A CUDA-enaled video card with at least 4GB is all that's needed to run an uncensored virtual assistant that listens ane responds via voice.
+A CUDA-enaled video card with at least 4GB is all that's needed to run an uncensored virtual assistant that listens and responds via voice.
 While being completely free, offline, and independent.

 **Dictation.** Start speaking and whatever you say will be typed out into the current window.